 I read an American Comic Con report from Kiriska.com which listed average sales at over $1,200, (about £950 at the current exchange rate) with highest earnings at $11,000.
 I’ve even heard rumours elsewhere of artists making $20-30,000 at a show!

 I don’t have a UK report to compare against, but if I were to guess, UK gross revenues wouldn’t even be half that.
-I remember two people I chatted to both reported their most profitable events had earned them £800 gross.
+I remember two people I chatted to both reported their most profitable events had earned them £800 gross (not net profit).
 Although making half that amount seems more common.
 After deducting expenses, it really isn’t much money at all.

 I guess, if you self-publish a comic, or draw this kinda comic or manga art there aren’t many offline outlets to exhibit at.
 It seems to make sense for artists flock to conventions in an attempt to get their work out there if there aren’t alternatives.
 Although in practice I wonder just how many artists pour more money in to a convention than they make back?